Skip to main content

 Share this:

-• Canada's trade surplus with the United States widened from $6.9 billion in March to $7.3 billion in April.
+• Canada's merchandise trade surplus with the United States widened to $8.3 billion in August from $7.8 billion the month prior.

 Key Implications